grodansparadis/pyvscphelper/docs/old/helper_lib_api_communication.md

 ----

-## vscphlp_setResponseTimeout
+## setResponseTimeout

 **c/c++**
 `<code="c">`
-int vscphlp_setResponseTimeout( long handle, unsigned long timeout ) `</code>`
+int setResponseTimeout( long handle, unsigned long timeout ) `</code>`

 **Python**
 `<code="python">`
-int pyvscphlp_setResponseTimeout( handle, timeout )
+int pysetResponseTimeout( handle, timeout )
 `</code>`

 This is the timeout in seconds used when checking for replies after commands has been sent to the server.
 It can be changed anytime during a communication session.
 Default value is 3000 milliseconds.

 #####  handle

-Handle for the communication channel obtained from a call to [vscphlp_newSession](./vscphlp_newsession.md).
+Handle for the communication channel obtained from a call to [newSession](./newsession.md).

 ##### timeout